-The pool of alumni members of Stanford consists of many U.S. senators, astronauts, academic leaders, and entrepreneurs who have paved their paths of success in their field of expertise.
-The Council of Aid for Education had acknowledged the charitable efforts established by Stanford University as they became the top school that had given the biggest charitable donations in 2012.
+The pool of alumni members of Stanford consists of many U.S. senators, astronauts, academic leaders, and entrepreneurs who have paved their paths to success in their fields of expertise.
+The Council of Aid for Education acknowledged the charitable efforts established by Stanford University as they became the top school that had given the biggest charitable donations in 2012.

 Stanford University’s Most Notable Alumni:

 William Reddington Hewlett was the co-founder of the Hewlett-Packard company.
-He was a very generous alumnus of Stanford University by which his vision was to support the school in being one of the world’s finest research universities.
-During his time of death in 2001, Stanford’s then university president, John Hennessey, mentioned that they grieve the loss of a loyal supporter who was also a trusted friend and an adviser in their institution.
+He was a very generous alumnus of Stanford University, and his vision was to support the school in being one of the world’s finest research universities.
+During his time of death in 2001, Stanford’s then-university president, John Hennessey, mentioned that they grieved the loss of a loyal supporter who was also a trusted friend and an adviser in their institution.

 He served as an inspiration to the school by always urging it to strive to be the best that it can be.

-Duke University seeks to continue inspiring its alumni through the Duke Magazine, where you can read updates about the campus and their upcoming plans.
+Duke University seeks to continue inspiring its alumni through Duke Magazine, where you can read updates about the campus and its upcoming plans.
 The pool of alumni members at this university comprises industry leaders who are making a difference in the world today.